-in Carpenter - General Apprentice (Intermediate)
+Apprenticeship in Carpenter - General Apprentice (Intermediate - Level 2)

-There's an increasing demand for carpenters with the current economic trend toward new construction.
+There is an increasing demand for carpenters with the current economic trend toward new construction.
 Take pride in a job well done.
 As a carpenter, you'll get to see the results of all your hard work, enjoy variety in work and projects, and make a good living.

 Carpentry is a Red Seal trade and registered apprenticeships are eligible for government -funded grants and incentives.